aqiu384/p5r-walkthrough/src/introduction.md

 * Some confidant abilities are enhanced, see [[Confidants]]
     * Emperor can copy skill cards immediately
     * Lovers can negate enemy attacks
-    * Chariot can instant kill enemies while still getting money, EXP, and items
+    * Chariot can insta-kill enemies while still getting money, EXP, and items
     * Justice can reveal unknown enemy resistances
     * Fortune can trigger Fusion Alerts and show optimal answers during confidant events
     * Strength can lower costs for special treatments